 The last four hours of the day go like this…

 The clock strikes 1900.
 I breathe a sigh of relief knowing I’ve made it through another shift.
 Knowing that I can hand off my baby to the next nurse.
-That he or she will be in just as good of hands and I go home and breathe easy.
-On the odd day, my shift follows me home where I fret over every single minute.
-Did I notify the doctors in time?
+That he or she will be in just as good of hands and I go home and breathe easily.
+On an odd day, my shift follows me home where I fret over every single minute.
+Did I notify the doctors on time?
 Did I miss something?
 Did I complete all my tasks?

-Interested in hearing more on life in the NICU?
+Interested in hearing more about life in the NICU?
 You might like…